University of the West of England: Early foundations

 The University of the West of England can trace its roots back to the foundation of the Merchant Venturers Navigation School in 1595.

 In 1894, the school became the Merchant Venturers Technical College.
 The University of Bristol was formed just a few years after this, leaving the college for the foundation of UWE Bristol.
 The college was partly responsible for the creation of the Bristol College of Science and Technology (BCST) in 1960, which later gained a royal charter to form the University of Bath in 1965.

 The technical college in turn became Bristol Polytechnic in 1970; the then-main campus was at Ashley Down, now a campus of the City of Bristol College.

 Bower Ashton Studios was formed in 1969 as the West of England College of Art, which was formerly the art school of the Royal West of England Academy in Queens Road, Bristol.
 The St Matthias site (which is no longer owned by the university) was originally built in Victorian times and was a teacher training college.
 These campuses, together with campuses in Redland, Ashley Down, Unity Street and Frenchay became part of Bristol Polytechnic around 1976.

 University status

 The institution gained university status and its present name as a result of the Further and Higher Education Act, 1992.
 The Avon and Gloucestershire College of Health, which is now Glenside Campus, and the Bath and Swindon College of Health Studies joined in January 1996.
 Hartpury campus joined in 1997.
-The university is a lead academic sponsor of Bristol Technology and Engineering Academy, a new university technical college.
+The university was a lead academic sponsor of Bristol Technology and Engineering Academy, a new university technical college, until its closure in 2022.

 Rebrand

-In the spring of 2016, UWE Bristol launched a rebranding campaign which introduced a new look to the university, with a new logo as part of the Strategy 2020.
+In spring 2016, UWE Bristol launched a rebranding campaign as part of its Strategy 2020, unveiling a refreshed visual identity that included a new logo.

 Campuses

 Frenchay Campus

-UWE Bristol's largest and primary campus is named after the nearby village of Frenchay in the civil parish of Winterbourne.
-It is located 4 miles north of Bristol city centre, with Filton to the West and Stoke Gifford to the North.
+UWE Bristol's largest and primary campus is located 4 mile north of Bristol city centre in the Stoke Park and Cheswick parish of South Gloucestershire, part of the North Fringe of Bristol.
+It is named after the village of Frenchay, 1+1/4 mile to the east.
+Filton is to the west and Stoke Gifford to the north.